-He is a member of regional and national organizations including the Los Angeles County Economic Development Corporation, the Board of Directors of the Los Angeles Area Chamber of Commerce, Rotary International, Association of American Colleges and Universities, Western Senior College and University Commission, Board of Directors for the Coalition of Urban Serving Universities, and Council for Advancement and Support of Education.
+He is a member of regional and national organizations including the Los Angeles County Economic Development Corporation, the Board of Directors of the Los Angeles Area Chamber of Commerce, Rotary International, Association of American Colleges and Universities, Western Senior College and University Commission, Board of Directors for the Coalition of Urban Serving Universities, Council for Advancement and Support of Education, and UNITE-LA.